 Individual unit study is a means of participating in classes without completing a full award (such as a Diploma in Theology).
-St Athanasius College (SAC) offers three forms of individual unit study.
+St Athanasius College (SAC) offers options for student to progress individual unit study which are as follows:

 An audit student is one who has paid a nominal fee in order to attend and observe a particular unit.
 An audit participant is not a student of the University of Divinity.

 Purchase prescribed text books;